leemcgeever/Challenge/Notes.md

 ------------------------------------------------------------------------------------------------------------------------

 **GitActions**
 I will be honest and say I haven't used Github Actions previously, so felt it would take too long to learn and implement a solution I would be happy with.
-I would need to take into consideration the docker containers, which again is not something I have used (I understand how they work but it would take some time to understand the app to fully implement a good solution).
+I would need to take into consideration the docker containers, which again is not something I have used recently, always having static test environments to work from in my last 3 companies (I understand how they work but it would take some time to understand the app to fully implement a good solution).

 I have experience of Jenkins and also running a pipeline utilising octopus (I worked with the DevOps developer at Floww to learn this so I could own both manual and automated deploys to the static test environments)
 I feel this would be something I would like to learn and feel I could be up-to speed quite quickly once I was walked through.
 ------------------------------------------------------------------------------------------------------------------------

 **Non-functional**
+***Basic Performance test***
+For the API tests I have added a simple check to verify that the responses are returned in less than 200 milliseconds.
+This is a basic non-functional test that should flag if the endpoints start running slow (NOTE: 200ms was a purely arbitrarily chosen value)

-Cypress framework isn't set up to run as a non-functional test framework.
+For more NFR I would say that the Cypress framework isn't designed to run as a non-functional test framework (and NFR's should run separately as they have a different focus as well as scheduled running frequency).
 I would create a separate solution to run the OWASP ZAP (Zed Attack Proxy) solution. `https://www.zaproxy.org/`  It can be added as a github action and run serveral different types of scanss dependant on where in the the overall development deploy process they are needed.

 ------------------------------------------------------------------------------------------------------------------------